 LAN won the competition organized by SAEM EURALILLE to design an office building for Sogeprom/Projectim in Lille, France.
 The project is located in the Block 4.1-A, the last area to build of Euralille urban developement design by OMA in 1994.

+Is it possible to reaffirm the city in an architectural project?
 This question, shared by our entire team, was the departure point for our search for a sensitive but daring response.

 LAN Architecture